 2. Check your internet connection

 If you see a black screen or the screen is always loading, it might be due to the poor internet connection on your iPhone.
-Please make sure that your internet connection is working properly.
+Please make sure that your internet connection is working correctly.
 Open Safari to check the internet connection on your iPad.

 Try toggling off WiFi and then turn it back on again.
 Connect to your fastest and most stable network available.